Branch Awards

 Winners

-The winner of the T H Cole Award for 2021 is the North American Branch with a 13.04% increase in individual membership over the year.
+The winner of the T H Cole Award for 2023 is the East Midlands Branch.

 Recent holders of the T H Cole Award are: